NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 • paired bulbourethral glands

-Secretion of these glands forms the seminal plasma which contains fructose, calcium, and enzymes, and secretion of bulbourethral glands also help in the lubrication of the penis.
+Secretion of these glands forms the seminal plasma, which contains fructose, calcium, and enzymes, and the secretion of bulbourethral glands also helps in the lubrication of the penis.

 1.